-We assign a baa1 Funding Structure score to BCV, in line with the initial score.
+We assign an a3 Funding Structure score to BCV, in line with the initial score.
 The assigned score reflects BCV's strong deposit franchise, which results in only moderate market funding needs.

-As of 30 June 2021, CHF37.2 billion or 67% of BCV's balance sheet had been funded by customer deposits.
-The bank augmented this stable funding base with market funding, which at 30 June 2021 amounted to CHF5.5 billion of covered bonds, CHF1.0 billion of senior unsecured bonds, and CHF2.1 billion of structured notes3.
-In addition, the bank had sourced CHF5.9 billion through the interbank markets at that time.
-As a result, our market funds to tangible banking assets ratio reached 21.4%, up from 21.1% as of year-end 2020 (18.1% as of year-end 2019).
+As of 31 December 2021, CHF38.2 billion or 68% of BCV's balance sheet had been funded by customer deposits.
+The bank augmented this stable funding base with market funding, which as of 31 December 2021 amounted to CHF5.4 billion of covered bonds, CHF1.1 billion of senior unsecured bonds, and CHF2.1 billion of structured notes.
+In addition, the bank had sourced CHF4.8 billion through the interbank markets at that time, which declined from CHF5.7 billion as of year-end 2020.
+As a result, our market funds to tangible banking assets ratio reached 19.7%, down from 21.1% as of year-end 2020 (18.1% as of year-end 2019).
 The increase in the market funds ratio in 2020 was mainly driven by CHF2.5 billion of additional interbank funding, including repo transactions, which funded the increase in the amount of sight deposits that BCV can place with the SNB at a 0% interest rate, which was raised to 30x the minimum reserve requirement from 25x previously on 1 April 2020.

-Exhibit 8 BCV has a strong deposit franchise resulting in limited market funding needs
+BCV has a strong deposit franchise resulting in limited market funding needs